 During the life of an investment, components of the Project Assets (such as asphalt in the case of roads and elevators, roofs and air handling plants in the case of buildings) are likely to need (inter alia) to be replaced or undergo a major refurbishment.
 The timing and costs of such replacements or refurbishments is forecast, modelled and provided for by each Project Entity based upon manufacturers' data and warranties and specialist advisers are usually retained by the Project Entities to assist in such forecasting of life-cycle timings, increased scope of work and costs.
 However, various factors such as shorter than anticipated asset lifespans, vandalism, or underestimated costs and/or inflation higher than forecast may result in life-cycle costs being higher than the financial model projections or occurring earlier than projected.
-The contractual matrix for some of the Existing Portfolio, the Hochtief Assets and the Pipeline Assets is intended to pass this risk down to subcontractors (in particular for the social infrastructure projects, except Unna Administrative Center and Women's College Hospital where the life-cycle risk is borne by the Project Entity), but where this risk is retained (generally on transport projects but not Southern Way (PenLink)) or where it is not otherwise effectively passed down to subcontractors, any cost implication will generally be borne by the affected Project Entities.
+The contractual matrix for some of the Existing Portfolio and the Pipeline Assets is intended to pass this risk down to subcontractors (in particular for the social infrastructure projects), but where this risk is retained (generally on transport projects) or where it is not otherwise effectively passed down to subcontractors, any cost implication will generally be borne by the affected Project Entities.
 These cost implications may be significant, especially in the case of social infrastructure projects.
 For roads projects, the volume of traffic (especially truck traffic) will affect the timing of major life-cycle works such as resurfacing.